mmaksi/QuickMeal/README.md

 # QuickMeal

-Mobile application for iOS and Android to look for restaurants on the map and check their services.
+Mobile application for iOS and Android to look for restaurants on the map and check their details and services, add to favourites and perform payment using Stripe.

 ## App Features